atdd-bdd/GherkinExecutorForJava/details.md

         );
     }
 ```
-You'll notice an additional clauses in the `equals()` method.
+You'll notice additional clauses in the `equals()` method.
 A comparison of two attributes is not
 checked if either contains `$DNC$`.
 This allows a comparison between a table which has all its fields (columns)
 specified and one that only has a few columns specified.

 This special value can be changed in Configuration.
 It is set into the attributes by specifying `compare` in the
 comment after a step (e.g. `# ListOfObject TemperatureCalculation compare)`.
-For example, if this werefollowed by a table
+For example, if this were followed by a table
 with only an `F` column, every `C` attribute. would have `?DNC?` as its value.

-There is a conversion method to the internal object, which calls the appropriate conversion methoed.
+There is a conversion method to the internal object, which calls the appropriate conversion method.
 For data types
 in other packages, you need to specify this conversion method in an `Import` statement, if it is not of the
-form `Construtor(String value)`
+form `Constructor(String value)`

 The purpose of the internal object is to provide the values in the same data types that the production code expects.